-June 6, 2014, marks the seventieth anniversary of D-Day, the largest seaborne invasion in history.
+June 6, 2014, marked the seventieth anniversary of D-Day, the largest seaborne invasion in history.

 The assault on the beaches of Normandy by British, American, and Canadian troops who would eventually fight their way across Europe has gone down in history as a watershed event.